ysig/GraKeL/dev/_sources/user_manual/make_your_own_kernel.rst.txt

    :language: python
    :lines: 116-140

-as well as the diagonal method (using Einstein summation convention as really fast method for speeding up the diagonal calculation of the final matrix, as found `here`_)
+as well as the diagonal method (using Einstein summation convention which is a really fast method for speeding up the diagonal calculation of the final matrix, as found `here`_)

 .. literalinclude:: code_for_examples/vertex_kernel_advanced.py